eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/domain/domainParticipant/domainParticipant.rst

+.. include:: ../../../../03-exports/aliases.include
+.. include:: ../../../../03-exports/aliases-api.include

 .. _dds_layer_domainParticipant:

 DomainParticipant
 =================

-A :class:`DomainParticipant` is the entry point of the application to a domain.
+A |DomainParticipant| is the entry point of the application to a domain.
-Every :class:`DomainParticipant` is linked to a single domain from its creation, and contains all the Entities related to that domain.
+Every DomainParticipant is linked to a single domain from its creation, and contains all the Entities related to that domain.
 It also acts as a factory for :ref:`dds_layer_publisher_publisher`, :ref:`dds_layer_subscriber_subscriber` and :ref:`dds_layer_topic_topic`.

-The behavior of the :class:`DomainParticipant` can be modified with the QoS values specified on :ref:`dds_layer_domainParticipantQos`.
+The behavior of the DomainParticipant can be modified with the QoS values specified on DomainParticipantQos.
-The QoS values can be set at the creation of the :class:`DomainParticipant`, or modified later with :func:`set_qos()` member function.
+The QoS values can be set at the creation of the DomainParticipant, or modified later with |DomainParticipant::set_qos-api| member function.

-As an Entity, :class:`DomainParticipant` accepts a :ref:`dds_layer_domainParticipantListener` that will be notified of status changes on the :class:`DomainParticipant` instance.
+As an Entity, DomainParticipant accepts a :ref:`dds_layer_domainParticipantListener` that will be notified of status changes on the DomainParticipant instance.

 .. _dds_layer_domainParticipantQos: